It’s a blueberry muffin, in cake form! Enjoy this delicious blueberry muffin cake, made with buttermilk and lots of blueberries.

-With rack in the centre of the oven, preheat oven to 350° F. .
-Grease a 9 or 10-inch springform pan and line the bottom with a round of parchment paper.
+- Preheat oven to 350F (regular bake/not fan assisted), with rack in the centre of the oven.
+Grease an 8-inch springform pan and line the bottom with a round of parchment paper.
+Set aside.

-In a large bowl, whisk together the flour, sugar, baking powder, and salt.
-In a small bowl, whisk together the butter, milk, eggs, and vanilla.
-Stir the wet ingredients into the dry ingredients, stirring just until incorporated.
-Fold in the blueberries.
-Scrape the batter into the prepared pan, spreading it evenly to level.
+- In a large bowl, whisk together the flour, sugar, baking powder and salt.
+In a small bowl, whisk together the melted butter, milk, eggs and vanilla. *The butter may solidify a bit when the cold buttermilk and eggs are adding, making a chunky mixture.
+That's ok!
+Add the wet ingredients to the dry ingredients all at one, stirring together just until all the dry ingredients are incorporated.
+Gently fold in the blueberries.
+Scrape the batter into the prepared pan, spreading it even on top.
+Scatter with flaked almonds.

-Bake in preheated oven until golden-brown and a tester inserted in the centre of the cake comes out clean, about 45-55 minutes for a 10-inch springform or 55-65 minutes for a 9-inch pan.
-Check towards the end of baking.
-If the top gets too brown, cover loosely with a sheet of aluminum foil for the last part of baking.
+- Bake in preheated 350F oven until golden and a tester inserted in the centre of the cake comes out clean, about 50-60 minutes. *Check towards the end of baking and if the top is getting too brown, cover loosely with a sheet of aluminum foil for the last part of baking.

-Cool on a wire rack for 10 to 15 minutes.
+- Cool on a wire rack for 10 minutes.
 Run a knife around the edge of the cake and remove the side of the pan.
 Transfer the cake to a serving plate.
 Serve warm or at room temperature, dusted with icing sugar, if you like.